frankiennamdi/customer-service/README.md

 2. **Prepare your environment**

-    If you have a recent version of pip installed.
-So you may have to downgrade.
-If you get the following error you can resolve it using the following
+    If you have a recent version of pip installed, you may have to downgrade.
+This is usually indicated if you encounter the following error.

     command:

     ```bash